6 Tips to Improve Your Public Speaking Voice

 Cold water can chill your vocal chords and decrease the amount of warmth in your voice.
 When you have a sore throat, it can be difficult to speak clearly and project that voice.
 If this occurs, drink hot water with lots of honey and lemon juice.
 This miraculous combination has saved me on several occasions.

-If you want to become a speaker, build a business around it, and motivate and inspire people, but aren’t sure where to start click the button below to get my free e-book 8 Tips to Get Your Name Out There as a Speaker.
+For those who want to become a speaker, build a business around it, and motivate and inspire people, but aren’t sure where to start: click the button below to get my free e-book 8 Tips to Get Your Name Out There as a Speaker.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.